chromeos/iwa-sink/README.md

   },
 ```

-You'll also need to ensure you have a valid `manifest.webmanifest` file (named exactly that) available from the root of your url (so it'd be available at `https://localhost:5193/manifest.webmanifest`) and that it includes a `version` field set to a SEMVER string and at least one valid icon.
+You'll also need to ensure you have a valid `manifest.webmanifest` file (named exactly that) available from inside a `.well-known` folder at the of your url (so it'd be available at `https://localhost:5193/.well-known/manifest.webmanifest`) and that it includes a `version` field set to a SEMVER string and at least one valid icon.
 Putting it directly into the root of your `pubic` folder should be good enough.
 An example one may look like this:

 ```json
 {